-- 2. Performance Meter For each reported subject, the Performance Meter graphically indicates the student's overall score as an achievement level, which is the performance level on the ISR.
-Next to the Performance Meter is a description of the student's score in relation to what MCA students at each performance level are expected to know of the Minnesota Academic Standards (Standards); how the student performed compared to their peers in the state (State Percentile Rank); and, for grades 4-8 only, performance is also described in relation to the previous vear's MCA scores, when available (Growth). - 3.
-Overall Results-For each reported subject, performance is indicated by a student scale score, performance level, and performance level description.
+- Student Demographic Information- The report begins with demographic information for the student, including: Student Name, Grade, School, District, Date, and Assessment. - 2.
+Performance Meter-For each reported subject, the Performance Meter graphically indicates the student's overall score as an achievement level, which is the performance level on the ISR

+Standards-Next to the Performance Meter is a description of the student's score in relation to what students at each performance level are expected to know of the Minnesota Academic Standards.

+State Percentile Rank-How the student performed compared to their peers in the state.

+Growth-Performance is also described in relation to the previous year's MCA scores, when available.
+Available for grades 4-8 only.

+4. Overall Results-For each reported subject, performance is indicated by a student scale score, performance level, and performance level description.